Naptie/PhigrosInfoCollector/README.md

   "length": "1:50"
 }
 ```
 To be specific, the illustration of the song, apart from downloadable using the link at `illustration`, is already in the song's folder with the name of `illustration.png`.
 The audio file is also available in the folder, named `music.wav`.
+We've nicely converted them into JPG and OGG format respectively, too.

 For each chart of the song, there is a string `level` representing whether it is `EZ`, `HD`, `IN`, `AT`, `Legacy`, or `SP`.
 It is notable that, **generally**, `difficulty1` (known as "定级" in Chinese) is an integer value representing the difficulty of the chart, while `difficulty2` (known as "定数" in Chinese) is a float representation of the difficulty of the chart.
 **Specially**, some charts of a new song after an update might not have its float-represented difficulty confirmed immediately.
 In this case, there should have appended a question mark surrouded by brackets `(?)` after it.
 Moreover, if the level of the chart is `SP`, both two difficulty representations are strings with a question mark.
-In all, it is highly recommended your program read strings from the two difficulty representations if not for analyzing purposes.
+In all, it is highly recommended your program read **strings** from the two difficulty representations if not for analyzing purposes.
 What is followed by is an integer value `notes` representing the number of notes in the chart, together with a string `charter` representing the author of the chart.

 At last, `bpm`, which represents the beat-per-minute value(s) of the song, is always a string, for there might be multiple BPM values that one song uses (in this case it is formatted as `a-b`, where `a` stands for the minimal BPM value, and `b` stands for the maximal one).
 Moreover, `length`, representing the length of the song, is also always a string.

 ### Accessing Information
-1. First you'd need to visit https://api.phi.zone/info.json in order to access the summary file `info.json` in the root directory.
+1. First you'd need to visit https://files.phi.zone/info.json in order to access the summary file `info.json` in the root directory.
 From that file you will find the relative path of each chapter's folder.
    Moreover, to access the cover illustration of a chapter, just find the path by its `cover` string or `cover-locked` string.
 2. Once you've entered the folder of a chapter, access the chapter info file `info.json` located right inside the folder.
 In the file you'll find the path to each song's folder.
 3. Having entered the folder of a song, you should read the song info file `info.json` in the folder to acknowledge the song's name, charts, composer, illustrator, etc.
    Then you can find chart files by listing files in the folder whose name ends with ".json".
 Specifically, the name of each chart file is as `Chart_%s.json`, where `%s` is a level string that can be found in the song info file.
-   As mentioned before, the illustration of the song is named `illustration.png`, and the audio is named `music.wav`.
+   As mentioned before, the illustration of the song is named `illustration.png` and `illustration.jpg`, and the audio is named `music.wav` and `music.ogg`.